 As the time has gone on, and even though I still maybe have little wobbles that maybe “I’m not doing this right” or “this isn’t going so well” and wondering whether I’ll get through the tests, things like that, I definitely feel that my confidence has really grown.

-"I think this opportunity has made me think that there is possibilities for someone like me to go further.
-Which is amazing really."
+“I think this opportunity has made me think that there are possibilities for someone like me to go further.
+Which is amazing really.”

 How did your employer help you?

 When I took it on, my work really encouraged me to go for it because my confidence was really low.
 I’ve struggled through school and with my dyslexia in the past.

 I thought: “I don’t know whether I can do this,” but my work really encouraged me to go for it.
 Then once I was on the course, the support was great and they gave me belief as well, right from the very beginning.
 “Oh yes, you will be able to do this and we can find ways to help you.”